discourse/discourse-subscriptions/README.md

 ## Credits

 Many thanks to Chris Beach and Angus McLeod who helped on the [previous version](https://github.com/chrisbeach/discourse-donations) of this plugin.
-Many thanks to the Discourse team who sponsored this plugin!
+Many thanks to the Discourse team who sponsor this plugin!
 You guys rock.
+If you would like to contribute vis sponsorship to this project see: https://github.com/sponsors/rimian

 ## Screenshots